plenigo/plenigo.github.io/pages/custom_integration/checkout_external_products.md

 permalink: /checkout_external_products
 ---
 # Checkout with external products
-If the product is not managed by the plenigo, you have to specify more information such as tax, description, currency, etc..
+A checkout with external products is just possible for single products.
+Therefore you have to specify more information such as tax, description, currency, etc..

-It is not necessary to be logged in to use this snippet, the checkout flow is smart enough to identify when the user is not, and asks him to do so before.
-Plenigo’s checkout flow is done in their own site, and it can easily be started by using the Javascript SDK, there is a quick way of creating a snippet of this call in the SDK.

 If you are using a programming language that is not supported by one of our SDKs and the pre generated checkout string from the plenigo backend sufficient enough you must create the checkout string dynamically.
 [Enrypt Checkout String](https://plenigo.github.io/custom_integration#encrypted-checkout-string)